tgstation/tgstation-server/README.md

 	--restart=always \ # Recommended for maximum uptime
-	--network="host" \ # Not recommended, eases networking setup if your sql server is on the same machine --name="tgs" \ # Name for the container --cap-add=sys_nice \ # Recommended, allows tgs to schedule DreamDaemon as a higher priority process --init \ #Highly recommended, reaps potential zombie processes -p 5000:5000 \ # Port bridge for accessing TGS, you can change this if you need -p 0.0.0.0:<public game port>:<public game port> \ # Port bridge for accessing DreamDaemon
+	--network="host" \ # Not recommended, eases networking setup if your sql server is on the same machine --name="tgs" \ # Name for the container --cap-add=sys_nice \ # Recommended, allows TGS to lower the niceness of child processes if it sees fit --init \ #Highly recommended, reaps potential zombie processes -p 5000:5000 \ # Port bridge for accessing TGS, you can change this if you need -p 0.0.0.0:<public game port>:<public game port> \ # Port bridge for accessing DreamDaemon